What is medical tattooing?

 The appearance of a cleft lip can affect a person’s confidence throughout their life, so this treatment is amazing for fixing that.
 I work on the symmetry with the patient, to achieve the most natural shape and colour.
 If the patient chooses a bold result, this can be achieved, as well as the more subtle finish.

-Why do you recommend vitiligo patient’s to only have your treatment if their condition has been static for 7years?
+Why do you recommend vitiligo patients only have your treatment if their condition has been static for 7 years?

-It is important to only treat vitiligo once it’s settled as it often moves around the body and effects different areas.
-As the minor trauma from the treatment can cause to the skin to trigger a breakout, so a patient is advised to take careful consideration before embarking on this procedure.
-Also, areas like fingers are extremely difficult to get natural results.
-More people suffer from this than many of us realise and it’s a great treatment to have if you’re feeling conscious of this.
+It is important to only treat vitiligo once it’s settled as it often moves around the body and affects different areas.
+Minor trauma from the treatment can cause the skin to trigger a breakout, so a patient is advised to take careful consideration before embarking on this procedure.

 Why is medical tattooing beneficial for people?

-If you would like to discuss these treatments or book a consultation, a member of our team will be happy to help, 0121 456 0880.
+If you would like to discuss these treatments, or book a consultation with Harriett, please call a member of our team on 0121 456 0880.